andrewufrank/dainoSite/Blog/index.md

 ---
 title: Primary index for Blog
 abstract:  |
-    The web pages test specific aspects of web page construction, for example:
+    The web pages test specific aspects of web page construction, for example

     - references,
-    - images,
+    - images.

     The directory for experiments.